‘We had a problem’: Vaccine troubles across the state

 In Ness County, dozens of vaccines were expected to be delivered right before Christmas, but when they didn’t arrive, Public Health Administrator Carolyn Gable said she knew something was wrong.

-“I received a call from the immunization person out of Dodge City and she said I am calling about your COVID Vaccine,” said Carolyn Gabel.
-“She said well we’ve had a problem and I said well I know I don’t have it, where is it and she said it ended up in Garden City and goes, but the cold chain was broken.”
+“I received a call from the immunization person out of Dodge City, and she said I am calling about your COVID vaccine,” said Carolyn Gabel.
+“She said well we’ve had a problem, and I said, ‘well I know I don’t have it, where is it?
+She said it ended up in Garden City and goes but the cold chain was broken.”

 Ness County’s vaccines were ruined.